ballerina-platform/ballerina-dev-website/learn/getting-started/deploying-ballerina-on-kubernetes.md

 - A Ballerina installation.
 Follow the steps in [Installing Ballerina](https://ballerina.io/learn/installing-ballerina/setting-up-ballerina/).
 - Docker installed and configured in your machine.
 - `kubectl` installed and configured to a Kubernetes cluster.
+- Docker hub account

 ## Code to Cloud

-Code to cloud is a compiler extension which is packed with ballerina which makes it easier to generate artifacts required for the cloud from the user's ballerina code.
-Currently, You could generate docker and kubernetes artifacts from the ballerina code.
-This process encourages users to write cloud ready code from the day one without any additional effort.
+Code to cloud is a compiler extension, which is packed with Ballerina, which makes it easier to generate artifacts required for the cloud from your Ballerina code.
+Currently, you could generate Docker and Kubernetes artifacts from the Ballerina code.
+This process encourages you to write cloud-ready code from day one without any additional effort.

-## Write the ballerina service
+## Writing the ballerina service

-Let’s write a Ballerina program that returns “Hello, World!” string from upon invoking the resource.
-Use the `bal new` command to create a new Ballerina project.
+Let’s write a Ballerina program that returns a `Hello, World!` string upon invoking the resource.
+Execute the `bal new` command to create a new Ballerina project.

 ```
 $ bal new greeter